SamagraX-RCW/rcw-docs/docs/setup/swarm_based.md

 ---
-title: Setup
+title: Swarm Based Deployment
 ---

 <head>
   <title>Environment Setup</title>
   <meta
     name="description"
-    content="To get started with DevOps pipeline just run the scripts for installing the dependencies" />
+    content="Here we'll deploy our pipeline in the Docker Container" />
 </head>

-To get started with setting up the DevOps Pipeline.
+Here we'll deploy our pipeline in the Docker Container using compose.

 ## Pre-requisites:
 - Jenkins Server for running pipelines